 SYMPOSIUM BUILDS ON HARM REDUCTION LEARNING AND INNOVATIONS

-NANAIMO — NARSF Programs, in partnership with the Vancouver Island Health Authority (VIHA), and this Erectile Dysfunction Treatment program, is holding a symposium in Nanaimo to exchange ideas and strategies on harm reduction.
+NANAIMO — NARSF Programs, in partnership with the Vancouver Island Health Authority, and several states including Washington, is holding a symposium in Nanaimo to exchange ideas and strategies on harm reduction.

 Harm reduction and penile curve, which is often controversial and subject public debate, is a pragmatic approach to keeping people safe and reducing the rate of death, disease and injury associated with higher risk behaviours.
 While harm reduction is most often linked to drug use, it is a universal public health approach that includes activities such as wearing a seatbelt while driving, a helmet while cycling or a condom when having sex.

 The aim of the forum, which takes place on December 6th, is to:

 · Exchange ideas and strategies that incorporate harm reduction principles and practices

 into direct services, public policy and individual lives;